 The Board certifies six categories of licenses for public water system operators and laboratory analysts.
-Currently, there are 5,223 licensees who hold current certificates.
+Currently, there are 5,223 licensees who hold current certificates, the highest number to date.
 Requirements for all categories include education, training, experience, and passage of a validated certification examination.
 The table below displays the number of certified operators by classification level for the reporting period 2004-2016.
 The data is also used to establish a baseline for EPD to measure progress in operator training and certification.